haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 			- One of those cases where you can get a hit in, but it's probably just better to use the time to setup a real mix on oki
 			- As a combo tool, instantly cancelled `f`[[#Back step]] should be better
 - Item name is referencing the marshmallow test
+	- Not exactly great

+## Four tiger sword
+- While holding [[#Back step]], follow up attacks charge up in power
+- Hold for 1s for max power, can release early for partial buff
+- Variants
+	- Mid becomes unblockable at max charge
+	- Low launches
+	- All variants gain a damage boost
+- Item is referencing Kum (this name fits better even if the reference is hayabusa)

 # Moves from [[#Items]]
 ## Kunai throw